Is finance a good career path these days? Yes. There are many opportunities.

 One of the most surprising aspects of my two-decade career in financial services at two of the largest brokerage firms was how many career paths there are in the industry.

-The financial services industry is not only limited to roles like Financial Advisor, Financial Planner, Finance Analyst, Research Analyst, Investment Banker, Accountant, or other jobs in finance.
+The financial services industry is not limited to roles like Financial Advisor, Financial Planner, Finance Analyst, Research Analyst, Investment Banker, Accountant, or other jobs in finance.

 Finance is a good career path because there are so many different paths.
 Many don’t even require a finance degree or related coursework.
 This article explores some lesser-known opportunities in the industry.